High Protein Potato Salad Recipe

 For best flavor, refrigerate the salad for at least 30 minutes before serving.
 This allows the flavors to meld and enhances the creamy texture.

-Serve it as a side dish with grilled chicken, turkey burgers, or as part of your meal prep for the week.
+You can serve it as a side dish with grilled chicken, turkey burgers, or as part of your meal prep for the week.
 It also makes a satisfying post-workout carb-protein combo.

 Meal Prep Tips